yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 ## Examples of Wikilinks:

-Here is a basic wikilink, pointing to other posts on this Exocore: [[exocore]].
+Here is a basic wikilink, pointing to other posts on this Exocore: [[Exocore Executive Summary]].